dkarunat123/M.Binf-Non-Canonical-Thyroid-Hormone-Signaling-Identification-of-Target-Integrin-Subunits/README.md

 This project investigates the potential for **non-canonical thyroid hormone signaling** in sea urchins through **RGD-binding integrin receptors**.

 In humans, thyroid hormone metabolites such as T3 and T4 bind to the integrin **αVβ3**, initiating rapid, transcription-independent signaling.
-While sea urchins lack a direct ortholog of αVβ3, they express several integrin heterodimers—such as **αVβG**, **αVβ1-A**, and **αVβC**—that may serve analogous functions.
+While sea urchins lack a direct ortholog of αVβ3, they express several integrin heterodimers (such as **αVβG**, **αVβ1-A**, and **αVβC**) that may serve analogous functions.

 Using **AlphaFold-Multimer**, candidate sea urchin integrins were structurally modeled, followed by **molecular docking** of six thyroid hormone metabolites using **HADDOCK 2.5**.
 Binding affinities were calculated with **PRODIGY**, and structural comparisons with human αVβ3 were performed.